-During counseling sessions, as Pastoral Counselors, we are always listening for our clients’ source of ultimate hope.
+During counseling sessions, as therapists practicing Spiritually-integrative Psychotherapy, we are always listening for our clients’ source of ultimate hope.
 Hope is what will help a client get better, and knowing the source of hope helps us navigate to a place of healing.

 In the case of a client who has attempted suicide, it is essential to know the source of hope which keeps them grounded.

 One client, Beth*, came to Insight Counseling Centers referred by a good friend who saw that she was struggling with depression.
 Beth had been on medication that seemed to no longer be working.
 Her history with depression included suicide attempts many years earlier while experiencing post-partum depression after the birth of her first child.
 Beth felt dehumanized by the rudimentary treatment she received at a medical facility during that time and came to Insight Counseling Centers for a different kind of experience.

 Carol, a Marriage and Family Therapist at Insight, began working with Beth, and as a first step, referred her to a psychiatrist to find more effective medication.
 After some trial and error and discovering an effective medication, Beth stated that she felt normal for the first time in her life.
 It was then that the full story of her life began to unfold.

 She had grown up surrounded by a very rigid, cult-like religion, with parents whose practices of discipline were abusive.
 They watched her like a hawk, ready to prey on her for anything she did or said that, in their severe view, was out of line.
 God, she was taught, was punitive.

 She moved into adulthood with very little sense of her own worth, unable to celebrate her character or accomplishments.
 In her mind, life was simply survival, and you survived by following the rules.
 If you didn’t follow the rules, you would be punished.

 Lacking any sense of openness or grace, she believed she didn’t deserve salvation.